 Trim tree branches below 10 feet in height

-Your home might be part of a Homeowners Association (HOA) or in a municipality covered by certain rules and regulations.
-Please remember that community standards benefit both you and your neighborhood – and not following them may result in fines.* Your HOA or municipal requirements may include:
+Your home might be part of a Homeowners Association (HOA) or a municipality subject to local rules and regulations.
+Please remember that community standards benefit you and your neighbors.
+Ignoring these rules could result in fines.* Your HOA or municipal requirements may include:

 Maintaining the landscaping of trees, plants, flowers, and shrubs on your lot.

 Walking pets on a leash and disposing waste properly.

 Removing holiday decorations within a reasonable amount of time (approximately 10 days).

 Storing trash containers in garages or behind a fence, not in driveways or common areas.